pliang279/MultiViz/README.md

-# MultiViz: A Framework for Visualizing and Understanding Multimodal Models
+# MultiViz: An Analysis Benchmark for Visualizing and Understanding Multimodal Models

 This repository contains code and experiments for performing interpretability analysis in a multimodal setting.